 Any new development could also incorporate other facilities, to better promote the Guernsey Cow, the island's centuries-old farming traditions, and local produce.
 For example, creating a heritage centre alongside a new dairy could provide a tourist attraction and focus for education, to showcase the iconic cattle breed and local farming.

 The Dairy could also encourage micro-dairies in the future, run by third parties, which would be supplied with milk to produce speciality local dairy products.
-Similar businesses already exist, producing local cheeses, ice-cream and yoghurt.
+Similar businesses already exist, producing local cheeses, ice-cream and yogurt.

 Questions & Answers